What Is a Soy Allergy?

 - a drop in blood pressure, causing lightheadedness or loss of consciousness (passing out)

 Allergic reactions to soy can differ.
 Sometimes the same person can react differently at different times.
-Most reactions to soy are mild and involve only one system of the body, like hives on the skin.
+Some reactions to soy are mild and involve only one system of the body, like hives on the skin.
 Other times the reaction can be more severe and involve more than one part of the body.

 Rarely, soy allergy can cause a severe reaction called anaphylaxis.
 Anaphylaxis might start with some of the same symptoms as a less severe reaction, but can quickly get worse.
 The person may have trouble breathing or pass out.
 More than one part of the body might be involved.
 If it isn't treated, anaphylaxis can be life-threatening.